A Short History of SWLS

 Provides regular and speedy delivery of Interlibrary Loan requests, equipment, and needed supplies to member libraries within the SWLS service area.
 It is also one of the many delivery “links” connecting us with 16 other Wisconsin Library systems and their members.

 Workshops are offered to inform librarians about changes in library and information services so that they are better able to serve you.
-And it is through these workshops that librarians earn the necessary Continuing Education Units for maintaining their Public Librarian Certification.
-CEU’s and certification requirements are defined and monitored by the Wisconsin Department of Public Instruction (DPI).
+And it is through these workshops that librarians earn the necessary Continuing Education hours for maintaining their Public Librarian Certification.
+Continuing Education standards and certification requirements are defined and monitored by the Wisconsin Department of Public Instruction (DPI).

 Including journals, books, audio-visual, and other resources are maintained at SWLS Headquarters to aid the librarians and their staff with program planning, materials selection, and self-education.